 - Abdominal pain is not normal

 - Fever is not normal

 Any change in the vagina's balance of normal bacteria can affect the smell, color, or discharge texture.
-These are a few of the things that can upset that balance:
+Here's a list of the most common conditions that upset that balance:

 - Normal hormone changes during the menstrual cycle

 - Medications such as antibiotics or steroid use